zhang-dut/yolov8-pytorch/docs/datasets/detect/coco.md

 ---
 comments: true
-description: Learn how COCO, a leading dataset for object detection and segmentation, integrates with Ultralytics.
-Discover ways to use it for training YOLO models.
-keywords: Ultralytics, COCO dataset, object detection, YOLO, YOLO model training, image segmentation, computer vision, deep learning models
+description: Learn about the COCO dataset, designed to encourage research on object detection, segmentation, and captioning with standardized evaluation metrics.
 ---

 # COCO Dataset